FlorianStuettgen/FlorianStuettgen/README.md

 ## Contact

+I schedule engagements in advance and keep the active workload deliberately limited.

-For a project-controls assurance review, reporting-model diagnostic, or fixed-scope pilot, [contact me on LinkedIn](https://www.linkedin.com/in/florian-stuettgen).
+For substantive project-controls, data-assurance, SQL, or recruiter inquiries aligned with project controls and data systems, [contact me on LinkedIn](https://www.linkedin.com/in/florian-stuettgen).
+Please include the problem, relevant context, and expected timing.
+I generally do not respond to generic sales, networking, or recruitment messages.